 |11/28 (Tue)||Programming Systems for Big Data||, , ||Lecture 15|

 Students are given access to the Certainty cluster for programming assignments.
 Once the access is granted, it is highly recommended students start assignment 0 early so that students get themselves familiar to the programming environment.
 Students can also run Regent programs locally on their own machines.
 For setting up and running Regent, please refer to regent-lang.org.

-Important: students should send a short project proposal (about 2 paragraphs) to email@example.com by Wednesday 11/2.
+Important: students should send a short project proposal (up to 2 paragraphs) to email@example.com by Thursday 10/26.